shmul/mule/README.md

 ## Apache License

-(c) Copyright IBM Corp., 2010, 2015
+(c) Copyright IBM Corp.
+2010, 2015
-Shmulik Regev, Dan Carmon
+Authors: Shmulik Regev, Dan Carmon, Dov Murik

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.